williamlai2/wqrj2022028supp/readme.md

 # Notes

-This is the code from the following article:
+This is the code from the following article (not mine, just interesting):

 > Statistical tools for water quality assessment and monitoring in river ecosystems – a scoping review and recommendations for data analysis
 Stefan G. Schreiber; Sanja Schreiber; Rajiv N. Tanna; David R. Roberts; Tim J. Arciszewski